kkiisler/etky-mailcow-gitops/README.md

 - `DB_PASSWORD`, `DB_ROOT_PASSWORD`: Secure database passwords
 - `NEXTCLOUD_ADMIN_PASSWORD`: Admin password for Nextcloud
 - `S3_*`: Your S3 configuration for object storage
+  - For Pilvio S3: endpoint is `s3.pilw.io`, region is `eu-west-1`
+  - Credentials are auto-generated if using the main Terraform deployment
 - `REDIS_PASSWORD`: Secure Redis password
 - `SMTP_*`: Mailcow SMTP configuration (see below)